 Smart Prime has a lower VOC content than Stix and a higher percentage of solids, two main factors I look at when choosing a primer.

 Kilz 2 Latex

 Kilz 2 Latex is a good cheap primer.
 You can buy it for roughly $15 per gallon.
 Of the three primers I’ve talked about today though, this is number 3.
 While it works for priming cabinets, I don’t use it for that.
-I only use Kilz 2 for walls and ceilings but it can be used for priming cabinet if you are on a budget.
+I only use Kilz 2 for walls and ceilings, but it can be used for priming cabinets if you are on a budget.

 INSL-X Stix FAQ

 Stix can simply be thinned with water.
 10-20% water is all that should be needed for most applications.

 Absolutely.
 Stix can be sprayed with an airless sprayer or HVLP paint sprayer.

 Can I Use INSL-X Stix To Prime Kitchen Cabinets?

 Yes, Stix is a great cabinet primer and one that I will be using in the future.

 I highly recommend INSL-X Stix primer and have had great experiences with it so far.
 If you have any questions, leave a comment below, I make sure to reply to every single comment on DIY Painting Tips. k